patrickfuchs/buildH/docs/command_line_options.md

 ### Trajectory

 `-t TRAJ` or `--traj TRAJ`: `TRAJ` is an input trajectory file in XTC, TRR or DCD format.
 If not provided, the H reconstruction and order parameter calculation will be done solely on the `COORD` file.
-In this case, the resulting order parameters will be averaged over the trajectory.
+If a trajecotry is provided with `-t` flag, the resulting order parameters will be averaged over that trajectory.
 More on how this averaging is performed can be found [here](buildh.md#statistics).

 (**optional flag**)